PlaidCloud/website/content/en/docs/reference/config-api/client-authentication.v1.md

 </td>
 <td>
-   Cluster contains information to allow an exec plugin to communicate with the kubernetes cluster being authenticated to.
+   Cluster contains information to allow an exec plugin to communicate with the PlaidCloud cluster being authenticated to.
 Note that Cluster is non-nil only when provideClusterInfo is set to true in the exec provider config (i.e., ExecConfig.ProvideClusterInfo).</td>
 </tr>